AyelaChughtai/CS-61B/README.md

 # Projects

-Project1: Signpost
+Project1: Signpost (An arrow directional game, modeled after Simon Tatham's 'Signpost' game.)

-Project2: Enigma
+Project2: Enigma (A replica of the Enigma encryption/decryption machine used in World War II.)

-Project3: Lines of Action
+Project3: Lines of Action (A board game invented by Claude Soucie and played on a checkerboard with ordinary checkers pieces.)

-Project4: Gitlet
+Project4: Gitlet (A version-control system that mimics most basic features of the popular system Git.)